kluersen/GetCleanData_Project/README.md

 -CodeBook.md: This describes the variables, the data, and any transformations or work that I performed to clean up the data

+-project_tidyData.txt: The tidy data set created by this project.